 The ‘Queryables’ section provides a link to the dataset’s properties.

-The queryables endpoint provides a list of queryable properties and their associated datatypes.
+The queryables endpoint provides the collection’s queryable properties and associated datatypes.

 This page displays a map and tabular view of the data.
 Features are clickable on the interactive map, allowing the user to drill into more information about the feature.
 The table also allows for drilling into a feature by clicking the link in a given table row.

 Let’s inspect the feature close to Toronto, Ontario, Canada.

 This page provides information on a collection coverage spatial properties and axis information.

 This page provides information on a collection coverage rangetype (bands) information.